Mental Health Specialist Visa Sponsorship Jobs in New York

 Get Access To All Jobs

-As a member of the multidisciplinary team, the Mental Health Specialist provides clinical and therapeutic counseling services to residents of the McLaughlin East Harlem Residence, innovative residential and vocational programs for young adults who are preparing to transition into independent living.
-The Clinical Social Worker participates in the Sanctuary Model of care to ensure trauma-sensitivity to all residents.
+As a member of the multidisciplinary team, the Mental Health Specialist provides clinical and therapeutic counseling services to residents of the McLaughlin East Harlem Residence, a residential program for young adults who are preparing to transition into independent living.
+The Clinical Social Worker works from a trauma-informed lens when providing support to all residents.

 Reports To: Program Director, McLaughlin East Harlem Residence